 All TT&O expenditures are subject to the applicable Federal cost principles (i.e., 2 C.F.R.
 200 Subpart E and 48 C.F.R.
 Subpart 31).
 Examples of TT&O expenditures are as follows:

-- Documented travel and registration for the ARPA-E Energy Innovation Summit and other energy-related conferences and events; - Documented travel to meet with potential suppliers, partners, or customers;
+Documented travel and registration for the ARPA-E Energy Innovation Summit and other energy-related conferences and events;